Financial-Times/upp-provisioners/upp-coreupdate-provisioner/README.md

 However, note that a number of the steps in the CoreOS documentation are either inaccurate or missing.
 This readme covers all the steps required.

-Please note that we plan to create proper provisioning playbooks with Ansible & CloudFormation.
+We plan to create proper provisioning playbooks with Ansible & CloudFormation.
-This readme will be updated / removed once that's complete.
+This readme will be updated / removed once complete.

 ## Create a CoreOS EC2 instance